ttlew/conversation/tutorial.md

 Add a node to respond when the user does not specify a recognized value for @genre.

 1. Click the More icon ![More options](images/kabob.png) on the *@genre* node, and select **Add node below** to create a peer node.
-1. Enter `true` in the condition field, and then select **true (create new condition)** from the list.
+1. Enter `true` in the condition field.
-    This condition specifies that if the dialog flow reaches this node, it should always evaluate as true.
+    The true condition is a special condition.
+It specifies that if the dialog flow reaches this node, it should always evaluate as true.
 (If the user specifies a valid @genre value, this node will never be reached.)
 1. Enter `I'm sorry, I don't understand.
 I can play classical, rhythm and blues, or rock music.` as the response.

 That takes care of all the cases where the user asks to turn on the music.